It can be hard holding down a busy job and then leaving the problems, challenges and stress at work – i.e. not bringing them home with you.

 It’s a way of saying to the other person that you’re listening and it’s a way of connecting with them after several hours apart.

 3. Go through tomorrow’s tasks

-Before you leave work it’s a good idea to plan tomorrow’s work.
+Before you leave work it’s a good idea to go through tomorrow’s work, tasks and calendar.